alexanderjt3/techgear/docs/slides.md

 # Step 5: AI-Facing Descriptions

-Teach ChatGPT when and how to use your tool
+These prompts are how you "teach" ChatGPT about your tool.
+ChatGPT reads these to decide when your tool is relevant and what parameters to pass.
+Think of this as writing documentation for an the LLM

 <style>
 pre, code, .shiki {
-  font-size: 0.55rem !important;
+  font-size: 0.5rem !important;
   line-height: 1.2 !important;
 }
 </style>